Skip to Content

-Legend has it that Elliott Key was once home to a notorious pirate who preyed on passing ships.
+Legend has it that the Florida Straits off the northernmost Florida Keys were once the hunting grounds of a notorious black pirate who preyed on passing ships.

-Black Caesar, the story goes, used the island and other hiding places along the Southeast Florida coast to conduct raids on villages or attack unsuspected ships.
+Black Caesar, the story goes, used the Elliott Key and other hideouts along the Southeast Florida coast and the Florida Keys to raid villages and attack unsuspecting ships.

 The dramatic tale of Black Caesar